JeremyRand/namecoin.org/docs/bitcoinj-name-lookups/index.md

 This is documentation for the BitcoinJ-based name lookup client by Namecoin's Lead Application Engineer Jeremy Rand.
 It is based on the following pre-existing projects:

 * libdohj by Ross Nicoll
-* bitcoinj-addons by Sean Gilligan
+* ConsensusJ by Sean Gilligan
 * Webbtc by Marius Hanne

 **Warning: this is beta software, and is not suitable for production use.
 It is being made available for testing purposes only.
 It doesn't support proxying or stream isolation.
 In the examples on this page, we explicitly pass command-line arguments telling the client that this is okay.
 Leaving off those arguments will result in an error for safety reasons.**